Hannah More: Views on schooling for poor and for girls

 Intending "to escape from the world gradually", More moved in 1802 to Wrington in rural Somerset, where she had built a comfortable house and laid out a garden.
 She remained, however, active with several Somerset schools for the destitute that she and her sister Martha had founded from the 1780s, with Wilberforce's encouragement.
 She modelled the idealised hero and heroine in Coelebs in Search of Wife (1809) on the schools' prodigious benefactors: John and Louisa Harford of Blaise Castle.

-The schools taught the Bible and the catechism on Sundays and in the week "such coarse works as may fit them for servants."
-For the poor, More declared, "I allow of no writing": they were not to be "made scholars and philosophers."
-There was local opposition: Church of England vicars suspected her of advancing Methodism and landowners saw even rudimentary literacy as a step above the children's proper station.
+The schools taught the Bible and the catechism on Sundays and during the week taught "such coarse works as may fit them for servants".
+In regards to her choice of subjects More declared "I allow of no writing for the poor" and that they were not to be made "scholars and philosophers".
+There was local opposition: Church of England vicars suspected her of advancing Methodism and some landowners saw even rudimentary literacy as a step above the children's proper station.
 At Wedmore, the Dean of Wells was petitioned to have More removed from the school.

 To the Bishop of Bath and Wells she protested that her schools taught only "such coarse works as may fit them [their charges] for servants.
 I allow no writing for the poor.
 My object is... to train up the lower classes in habits of industry and piety."

 More refused to read Mary Wollstonecraft's Vindication of the Rights of Women (1792).
 While many women may be "fond of government", they are not, she believed, "fit for it": "To be unstable and capricious is but too characteristic of our sex."
 More turned down honorary membership of the Royal Society of Literature, seeing her "sex alone a disqualification".

-Those heeding Wollstonecraft's call to embrace the liberty without which women could "neither possess virtue or happiness" or reading with equal ardour the pedagogy of Anna Laetitia Barbauld and Elizabeth Hamilton saw More much as Wollstonecraft had seen Burke in her earlier Vindication of the Rights of Man (1790): as a writer with a "mortal antipathy to reason".
 Having met Hannah More and her sisters in Bath and discussed their schools and other good works, Jane Greg reported to a friend, Martha McTier in Belfast, that she found their "minds crippled in an astonishing degree".
 McTier was proud that in her school for poor girls her pupils "do not gabble over the testament only" and that she had those who "can read Fox and Pitt".

-More in 1820 donated money to Philander Chase, the first Episcopal Bishop of Ohio for the foundation there of Kenyon College.
+In 1820, More donated money to Philander Chase, the first Episcopal Bishop of Ohio for the foundation there of Kenyon College.
 A portrait of More hangs in its Peirce Hall.